bprzybylski/IB-CS-GeS/content/external-assessment/paper-1/_index.md

 | May 2021 |       7 |       8 |      20 |      35 |

 {{< hint warning >}}
 The data in the table above is not official.
-I spent one of my evenings going through all the questions, but I might have missed something.
-If you are bored enough to recheck my estimations and thus you do so, let me know.
 {{< /hint >}}
 {{< /tab >}}